Victoria Mukamurenzi

 With the forming of cooperatives like Dukunde Kawa, farmers were provided with the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.

-Once married, Victoria and her husband planted their own farm.
+Once married, Victoria and husband Theobald Habineza began to take care of land he had inherited from his parents.
+Because coffee was already planted, Victoria knew if they put their minds into it, they could expand the plantation and earn an income from coffee, as her family had when she was growing up.
 In 2002, her husband got a job at a construction site near their home — which turned out to be Dukunde Kawa Cooperative’s Ruli washing station.
-Victoria’s husband started working for the co-op on a full-time basis after the building was complete, and the pair have been proud members of the cooperative ever since.
-Joining Dukunde Kawa was empowering for the couple, as they began to earn fair and reliable prices for the coffee they farmed together, as well as training in financial literacy, gender equality, coffee farming and market access.
+Victoria’s husband started working for the co-op on a full-time basis after the building was complete, and the pair have been closely linked to the cooperative ever since.

-When the Rambagirakawa women’s group was founded, Victoria was one of the first members to join.
-A savvy and entrepreneurial woman, Victoria had the idea of teaching fellow Rambagira members to weave baskets and handicrafts, with the goal of generating extra money during the off-harvest period.
-The idea was well-received by the group, and is now one of their main income-generating activities.
+Today, Victoria and Odette never go more than a couple of days without seeing each other, and basket weaving is one of Rambagirakawa’s main income-generating activities.
 Victoria’s leadership within the group was recognised when she was named Vice-President of Rambagirakawa.
-In this role, she assists in the managing of the group’s finances, liaises with Dukunde Kawa’s leadership on behalf of the group, and develops projects.
+In this role, she assists in the managing of the group’s finances, liaises with Dukunde Kawa’s leadership on behalf of the group, and develops projects to benefit the women who form part of the alliance.

 ABOUT RULI WASHING STATION